khonsulabs/bonsaidb-www/content/blog/2022-02-26-february-2022-update.md

 ### {{ anchor(text = "Querying large datasets with views") }}

-I wanted to add support to show all of the books (works) that an author wrote.
+I wanted to add support to show all the books (works) that an author wrote.
-In the data coming from OpenLibrary, the `Work` type has a list of author roles.
+In the data coming from OpenLibrary, the `Work` tdype has a list of author roles.
 This is the
 [`View`](https://dev.bonsaidb.io/release/guide/about/concepts/view.html)
 definition that enables this query: